DIY Outdoor Sectional Couch

 Then, you’re simply going to velcro everything in place!
 I used this industrial strength pack that was perfect.

-I used half a piece of velcro on each of the long pieces (so where Noah’s thumb and middle finger are in this picture) and a full piece where his index finger is.
-I also used a full piece in the middle of the long sides.
-(Remember, this isn’t going to look very pretty, but don’t worry – you’ll never see this part!
-It just needs to be secure.)
+Remember, this isn’t going to look very pretty, but don’t worry – you’ll never see this part!
+It just needs to be secure.
 Make sure you tug the cover on really tightly before placing the velcro.

 chairs on a counter to hold together mattress cover

-We used this very professional way of holding the velcro down overnight to set. 😂
+We used this very professional way of holding the velcro overnight to set it. 😂

-I had every intention of making the back cushions too, but I found a phenomenal end-of-season sale on these pillows and stocked up!
+I had every intention of making the back cushions too, but I found a phenomenal end-of-season sale on pillows (similar to these) and stocked up!
 I got them for much cheaper than I could have made them.
 But they can totally be made too – just make sure you use some kind of outdoor fabric if this is going to be in the elements.

 I cannot tell you how much we’ve already enjoyed this piece.
 I’m actually sitting on it as I’m typing this – this has been my “happy place” ever since we finished up!
 It’s so nice to lounge on in the mornings while I’m checking email or working on a post.
 It was a lot of work, but it was worth every minute.